GeoCode: Interpretable Shape Programs

 GeoCode System Overview

-GeoCode learns to map a point cloud or a sketch input to an intuitively editable parameter space.
+GeoCode learns to map a point cloud or a sketch input to an intuitively editable parameter space of the program.
 The input passes through the corresponding encoder to obtain an embedding vector which is then fed to a set of decoders that predict the interpretable parameters.
 The program enforces a set of rules that, given a parameter representation, produces a high-quality shape by construction.

 GeoCode architecture overview